-The individual or institution designated to be a State Party's national point of contact should have some direct role or engagement in (and therefore knowledge of) the ATT-related obligations and activities of the State.
+The individual or institution designated to be a State Party's national point of contact may have some direct role or engagement in (and therefore knowledge of) the ATT-related obligations and activities of the State.
 For example, the individual or institution may be part of the export control agency of the State (if the State has one), or the Ministry of Defence (which will be involved in the acquisition of defence-related equipment), or the Ministry of Foreign Affairs (which will be involved in representing the State at ATT meetings and related events).

-Other international instruments, including the UN Programme of Action on Small Arms and the International Tracing Instrument [insert full references] also require States to establish or designate a national point of contact to exchange information and act as a liaison on matters relating to implementation.
+Other international instruments, including the UN Programme of Action on Small Arms (UN Document A/CONF.192/15 of 20 July 2001) and the International Tracing Instrument (A/60/88 of 27 June 2005) also require States to establish or designate a national point of contact to exchange information and act as a liaison on matters relating to implementation.
 Some States have designated the same individual or institution as the national contact point for more than one of the conventional arms related instruments.
 This practice is encouraged as it acknowledges and facilitates synergies between instruments.